abhishekkumar177/Auralis/CONTRIBUTING.md

 # Contributing to Smart Notes (Auralis)

 Thank you for your interest in contributing to Smart Notes!
 We welcome contributions from the community.
+Everyone Must do an Star to the repository to make it an rememberable and an great head start to open source

 ## Code of Conduct